thedocs-io/thedocs-start/docs/markup.md

 <!--tags: reference, markdown-it -->

 # Markup intro
-To render markdown we use [markdown-it](https://github.com/markdown-it/markdown-it) with minor improvements: did you noticed `<!--tags:` at the beginning of the document?
+To render markdown we use [markdown-it](https://github.com/markdown-it/markdown-it) which includes minor improvements such as `<!--tags:`
-This technique allows you to add tags to document which is very useful to find docs easier.
+This technique allows you to add tags to documents, which is very useful since it helps you find them much more easier.

-> Please note: you can use this document as reference.
-Just checkout it and check sources
+> Please note: you can use this document as reference, just take a look at it and check the sources
 > ```
 > git clone git://github.com/thedocs-io/thedocs-start.git
 > ```

-> Please note: you can use [preview.thedocs.io](http://preview.thedocs.io) to preview documents before committing them
+> Please note: you can use [preview.thedocs.io](http://preview.thedocs.io) to preview documents before <donwloading/commiting to> them

 # h1 Heading 8-)
 ## h2 Heading